Human rights values

 ***OECD DAC Action-oriented Paper on Human Rights and Development (2007)

-Do you mind if I quote a few of your articles as long as I provide credit and sources back to
+as long as I provide credit and sources back to your

-Please let me know if this okay with you.
-Thank you!
+site?
+Please let me know if this ok with you.
+Many thanks!